Supriyosaha1/Department_project-II/doc/src/params.md

 # Runtime parameters for rascas

 Configuration files are organised in sections that each contains parameters related to a given code module.
 At runtime, codes from the RASCAS suite will search for the sections they need in the configuration file and parse parameter names.
 A unique configuration file can thus be used for several codes, and sections which are not needed will be ignored.
 Sections do not need to be in any particular order.
+Examples of parameter files can be found in the tests directory.

 Note on paths: we recommend defining absolute paths in the parameters.